 Deposits from real estate buyers represent mainly reservation fees and advance payments.
-These deposits will be recognized as revenue in the profit and loss as the related obligations are fulfilled to the real estate buyers.
+These deposits will be recognized as revenue in the consolidated statement of comprehensive income as the related obligations are fulfilled to the real estate buyers.
 The deposits are recorded as "Deposits from real estate buyers" and reported under the "Deposits and other liabilities" account in the consolidated statement of financial position.